jrothwell/VersionedCodable/README.md

 SwiftData is relatively new and has only recently been announced.
 As I learn more about it, I will be able to provide more insights about where its strengths lie.
 I encourage you to experiment and find the solution that works for you as well.
 But my current advice is:

 * If you need a very lightweight way of versioning your `Codable` types and will handle persistence yourself, or if you need to version value types (`struct`s instead of `class`es)---consider `VersionedCodable`.
-* If you're creating very complex types that have relations between them, and you don't need to worry about OS versions other than the newest Apple platforms---consider `SwiftData`.
+* If you're creating very complex types that have relations between them, and you don't need to worry about OS versions other than the newest Apple platforms as of this coming September/October time---consider `SwiftData`.

 ### Is there a version for Kotlin/Java/Android?
 **No.** `VersionedCodable` is an open-source part of [Unspool](https://unspool.app), a photo tagging app for MacOS which will not have an Android version for the foreseeable future.
 I don't see why it *wouldn't* be feasible to do something similar in Kotlin, but I would caution that `VersionedCodable` relies heavily on Swift having a built-in encoding/decoding mechanism and an expressive type system.
 The JVM may make it difficult to achieve the same behaviour in the same way.